10 Snake Species Native To Zimbabwe

 Source: public domain

-A small, slenderer cousin of the rhombic night adder.
+A smaller, slenderer cousin of the rhombic night adder.
 This species sticks to savannahs both dry and moist, and reaches 1800 metres in altitude.
 Snouted night adders (Causus defilippii) can be separated by an upturned snout, as the name suggests.
-They also live further east than their cousin, occupying most of eastern Zimbabwe.
-Snouted night adders are easy to find, as they love to bask in sun, while resting on rock slabs.
-The maximum length of Causus defelippii is just 42cm.
+While slightly less widespread than their cousin, they’re still found in most of Zimbabwe.
+Snouted night adders are easy to find as well, as they love to bask in the sun while resting on rock slabs.
+This is a tiny viper species, as the maximum length ever was just 42cm.

-Snouted night adders have similar venom to spotted night adders, cytotoxic and inducing rapid swelling, fever and intense pain.
-But with a smaller length of 20-35cm, they inject correspondingly less venom, and the effects are milder.
+Snouted night adders have a similar venom to spotted night adders.
+Symptoms include rapidly induced swelling, fever and intense pain.
+But with a smaller length of 20-35cm, they inject correspondingly less venom, and the effects are milder overall.
 Most swelling subsides after 2-3 days.

 Skills of this snake include hunting during both day and night.
-Like its cousin, this is a toad lover.
-Rather than many small toads, they prefer to eat one large toad per meal, including square-marked toads (Bufo regularis).
-They also eats frogs such as African puddle frogs (Phrynobatrachus family) and African striped frogs (Spelaeophryne methneri).
+Like their cousin, this is a toad lover.
+Rather than many small toads, snouted night adders prefer to eat one large toad per meal, including the likes of square-marked toads (Bufo regularis).
+They also feed on frogs such as African puddle frogs (Phrynobatrachus genus) and African striped frogs (Spelaeophryne methneri).

 9 East African egg eater